Use the links to the right to find more information on the FCASD Food Services Program.

 A written notice will be sent by mail to parents/guardians whose students have a debt greater than $13.00, informing them of the balance; and that if the balance is not paid immediately, the student will be provided a qualified lunch at the cost of a tier 1 offering, consisting of a cheese sandwich, fruit, and milk.

 Students in grades K-5 and disabled students will always be provided a meal, regardless of their balance due.
 Students in grades 6-12 will only be allowed to incur debt on five additional meals beyond the $13.00.
-After those five meals, the student in grades 6-12 will either be required to pay for each additional meal or denied lunch for that day.
+After those five meals, the student in grades 6-12 will be required to pay for each additional meal.

 Students incurring additional debt will be notified by certified mail of the current balance due, the school board policy, and that the district reserves the right to disallow student involvement in after school activities, as well as seek assistance from the proper agency for legal action, if payment is not remitted.